-The members of the Audit Committee earned an overall remuneration for conducting a set of posts at Corticeira Amorim (Board of Directors, Audit Committee, specialised internal committees), the value of which is described in point 77.
+The members of the Audit Committee earned an overall remuneration for carrying out a set of posts at Corticeira Amorim (Board of Directors, Audit Committee, specialised Internal Committees), the value of which is described in section 77.

-82. Details of the remuneration in the said year of the Chairperson of the Presiding Board of the General Meeting.
+82. Details of the remuneration, in the said year of the chairperson of the Presiding Board of the General Meeting.

-The Chairperson and the Secretary of the Board of the General Meeting earned a total remuneration of EUR 9,000.00 and EUR 3,000.00, respectively.
+The Chairperson and the secretary of the Board of the General Meeting earned total remuneration of EUR 9,000.00 and EUR 3,000.00, respectively.